Rival CBL class action sparks ASIC complaint

 In particular, LPF is disputing that targeting a company's insurer is common practice in Australia.
 IMF Bentham's Beardsell says it is common "because there is no need to sue the directors if the company has sufficient insurance to cover the claim."

-But Newlands says such a course of action is extraordinarily unusual.
+But Newland says such a course of action is extraordinarily unusual.

 Beardsell says LPF's complaint "has no basis.
 These complaints are a weapon of choice by this funder."